 If you have been following my blog, you probably know that I used to have a Yorkie for 17 years.
 When he passed away a huge void was left and although I would have loved to get another dog, it never really worked out.
-My daughter owns a Holland Lop and receommended I look into getting one as well.
-I have to admit that everytime I visit her I am amazed at how playful her bunny is.
-So first I had to really read up about the living requirements for a rabbit.
-After all a bunny grows and can live up to 10+ years.
-This is a long term commitment and shoudl not be an impulse buy.
+My daughter owns a Holland Lop and recommended that I look into getting one as well.
+I have to admit that I am always amazed at how playful her bunny is.

 Lionhead Rabbit at a Shelter

 The next step was to figure out where to buy the bunny from.
 I started to look for breeders and actually found one really close by.
 Breeders charge anywhere from $100 to $200 for a young rabbit, with the price usually dictated by the unusual markings and eye color.
 However there was a long waiting list and considering that a Holland Lop's so called baby stage is relatively short, I wondered if maybe I could find a young one at a shelter.
 I signed up on Petfinder and started to get email notices whenever a new Holland Lop was available for adoption.
 I also found rabbit rescue organizations, like the Bunny Bunch, which is a non profit, no kill rabbit rescue and education organization.
 Rabbits that are up for adoption usually have an adoption fee associated with them, that is much less than buying from a breeder and it even covers the cost of a medical exam and spray and neutering of the bunny.

 The 1st cage set up

 I also had to read up about the living requirements for a rabbit.
 After all a bunny requires space as it grows and needs space where it can live up to 10+ years.
 This is a long term commitment and should not be an impulse buy.
 Once I found and ordered a large cage and some supplies it was time to set up the playpen.